tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 clients.
 In particular, it assumes a Dolev-Yao style attacker which can observe all client queries, including those forwarded by oblivious proxies, and does not collude with target resolvers.
 (Indeed, if a target colludes with the network attacker, then said attacker can learn the true query origin and its contents.)
+Moreover, Oblivious DoH assumes that Proxies and Targets are not malicious and they do not collude.
+Malicious Targets are out of scope because DNS recursive resolvers behind targets may reply with legitimate or bogus answers in the absence of DNSSEC, so Target malfeasance does not introduce a unique threat.
+Moreover, malicious Proxies are out of scope because clients must trust them to access Targets.
+Malicious Proxies could block or otherwise tamper with Oblivious DoH queries, though this is not different from a malicious network which blocks client access to a DoH server.

-Oblivious DoH aims to achieve the following confidentiality goals in the presence of this attacker:
+Oblivious DoH aims to achieve the following confidentiality goals in the presence of this threat model:

 1. Queries and answers are known only to clients and targets in possession of the corresponding response key and HPKE keying material.
 In particular, proxies know the origin and destination